Protactinium(V) chloride

 Protactinium(V) chloride is the chemical compound composed of protactinium and chlorine with the formula PaCl5.
-It forms yellow monoclinic crystals and has a unique structure composed of chains of 7 coordinate, pentagonal bipyramidal, protactinium atoms sharing edges.
+It forms yellow monoclinic crystals and has a unique structure composed of chains of 7 coordinate pentagonal bipyramids which share their edges.

 Protactinium(V) chloride can react with boron tribromide at high temperatures to form protactinium(V) bromide.
-It also reacts with fluorine to form protactinium(V) fluoride at high tempatures.
+It also reacts with fluorine to form protactinium(V) fluoride at high temperatures.